borgedoesthings/endgame-plusplus/README.md

   based off explosions(duh lmao)

   NEW WEAPONS
-  * borge's Gauntlet - deals ranged damage but attacks like a melee weapon
+  * The Salamanders - deals ranged damage but attacks like a melee weapon
   * Dead Man's Hand - summons little skeletons
   *